JabRef/jabref/docs/decisions/0024-use-#-as-indicator-for-BibTeX-string-constants.md

 ## Decision Outcome

-Chosen option: "Wrap string constants in #", because already existing behavior
+Chosen option: "Wrap string constants in #", because already existing behavior.

 ## Pros and Cons of the Options